API-Skeletons/zf-doctrine-graphql/docs/events.rst

 Resolve Post
 ------------

-The **EntityResolveAbstractFactory::RESOLVE_POST** event allows you to modify the values returned from the ResolveLoader via an ArrayObject or replace the values.
+The **Event::RESOLVE_POST** event allows you to modify the values returned from the ResolveLoader via an ArrayObject or replace the values.

 Override GraphQL Type
 ---------------------

-The **EntityTypeAbstractFactory::TYPE_DEFINITION** event allows you to override the GraphQL type for any field.
+The **Event::MAP_FIELD_TYPE** event allows you to override the GraphQL type for any field.
 Imagine you have an **array** field on an entity and the array field is multi-dimentional.
 Because this module handles arrays as arrays of strings (because GraphQL needs to know exact subtypes of types) it cannot handle a multi-dimentional array.
-A good solution is to turn the value into JSON and override the type to a String.
+A good solution is to turn the value into JSON in a hydrator strategy and override the type to a String.

 .. code-block:: php

     use GraphQL\Type\Definition\Type;
-    use ZF\Doctrine\GraphQL\Type\EntityTypeAbstractFactory;
+    use ZF\Doctrine\GraphQL\Event;

     $events = $container->get('SharedEventManager');

     $events->attach(
-        EntityTypeAbstractFactory::class,
+        Event::class,
-        EntityTypeAbstractFactory::TYPE_DEFINITION,
+        Event::MAP_FIELD_TYPE,
         function(Event $event)
         {
             $hydratorAlias = $event->getParam('hydratorAlias');